Sergio1C/VumpusGame/README.md

 # VumpusGame
-"Hunt the Vumpus" Game
+"Hunt the Wumpus" Game

-this is simple implementation a "Hunt the vumpus game" (https://en.wikipedia.org/wiki/Hunt_the_Wumpus). language - C++ compilate - Microsoft
+this is simple implementation a "Hunt the Wumpus game" (https://en.wikipedia.org/wiki/Hunt_the_Wumpus). language - C++ compilate - Microsoft